 - Interest-free monthly payments made to Tuition Management Systems (TMS), our third-party administrator

 - Enrollment fee for the eight or ten month annual plan is $60

 - Enrollment fee for the four or five month semester plan is $42.

-The university has the right to cancel a TMS payment plan after a monthly payment is missed.
-A 1.5 percent monthly interest charge or a minimum of $2.00 will be assessed by the university on the canceled plan amount and payment plan hold may be placed on the student account.
+The University reserves the right to cancel a TMS payment plan after a monthly payment is missed.
+A 1.5 percent monthly interest charge or a minimum of $2.00 will be assessed by the University on the canceled plan amount and payment plan hold may be placed on the student account.

 - Past due balances are subject to a 1.5 percent monthly interest charge or a minimum of $2.00.